SBOHVM/RPiR/README.md

 You'll need to do a few things before we can start the course.
 First you need to check you have up-to-date versions of R and RStudio.
 This means that R should be at least version 4.
-You can see this by typing:
+You can check by typing this in R:

 ```{R}
 version$major >= 4
 ```

-in R. If this is `FALSE`, download and install a new version from https://www.r-project.org.
-Then install these packages:
+If this is `FALSE`, download and install a new version from https://www.r-project.org.
+Next install these packages:

 ```{R}
 install.packages(c('devtools', 'rstudioapi', 'rdiversity', 'vegan', 'iNEXT'))
 ```

-And check whether RStudio is up to date:
+Then check whether RStudio is up to date:

 ```{R}
 # Load the rstudioapi library and check RStudio version